martin-ueding/thinkpad-scripts/doc/index.rst

 think-rotate: Scripts for ThinkPad X220 Tablet rotation, docking, etc.
 ======================================================================

-Welcome to the documentation for `think-rotate`_, a set of scripts to automate a variety of tasks on the ThinkPad X220 Tablet.
+Welcome to the documentation for think-rotate, a set of scripts to automate a variety of tasks on the ThinkPad X220 Tablet.
+Motivation for this project and release archives are on the `project website`_.

 If you're new to think-rotate, then check out the :doc:`guides/getting-started` guide.